ZenitH-AT/nvidia-update/README.md

 ## Planned changes

+- GPU names should be determined using a PCI ID lookup service if no driver is already installed
 - Optional components should be selected from within the script and handle dependencies, like [NVCleanstall](https://www.techpowerup.com/nvcleanstall/).
 	- Dependencies can be determined by recursively reading `.nvi` files
 	- Will require implementing a simple TUI